Chapter 35:

 Abaddon walked into the centre of the bowing giants and laughed proudly.

 Look, your majesty, I did it!
-I subjugated the giants for you, Abaddon cheered in his head.
+I subjugated the giants for you!

 “Goodnight, everyone!”
 Nate happily called as he saw off the last of his regular patrons for the night.
-Then, once he’d locked the doors, he turned back to his wife and the guests who hadn’t retired to their rooms and asked, “How’s everyone doing?
+Then, once he’d locked the doors, he turned back to his wife and the guests who hadn’t retired to their rooms.
+“How’s everyone doing?
 Anyone need anything else?”

-Everyone shook their heads or politely said that they were fine.
+Everyone shook their heads or said that they were fine.

 The ground kept shaking and shaking, so much so that it felt as if the ground was erupting beneath their feet.

-“Stay here, I’ll see what’s going on,” Nate said.
+“Stay here, I’ll see what’s going on!”
+Nate yelled.

-He hastily unlocked the door to see if it was an earthquake or something worse.
+He hastily unlocked the door to see if it was an earthquake.

 “Dear-!”

-The guests, sensing the desperation in Nate’s voice and still feeling the shaking from before, quickly did as he said as Nate finished locking the door.
+The guests, sensing the desperation in Nate’s voice, quickly did as he said as Nate finished locking the door.
 Once he did, three burly men came over to him with a bench and planted it before the door.
 Then, Nate ran upstairs to one of the windows and looked out at the undead horde trampling through their village.

-From his window, Nate could see several soldiers and adventurers, weapons in hands by their doors, watching the horde run through, confused as to why they weren’t attacking.
-They were so confused that they didn’t dare attack the skeletons for fear of turning the horde’s attention to them.
+From his window, Nate could see several soldiers and adventurers, weapons drawn, watching on confused as the horde left the village.
+They were so stunned that they didn’t even try attacking the skeletons for fear of drawing their wrath.

-Nate wanted to breathe a sigh of relief, but it caught in his throat when he saw two flying undead mages in the air, speaking in some ancient language to the horde, no doubt urging them forward.
+Just as Nate was about to sigh in relief, he saw two flying undead mages in the air, speaking in some ancient language, urging the horde onwards.

 “Wait!”
 Nate shouted, pushing through the crowd.
 “We shouldn’t send everyone out.”

-“If that horde came from the Shadow Tombs, then that means that there might be more where they came from,” an adventurer answered.
+“If that horde came from the Shadow Tombs, then that means that there might be more where they came from,” an adventurer answered for Nate.
 “It might be worth checking it out.”